 Signs of Sleep Apnea in Babies

 A parent needs to be conscious at all times to observe any signs of apnea.
 They need to be extra careful when it is about premature or underweight babies.
-According to the American Academy of Sleep Medicine, interruption in breathing up till 15 seconds is normal and is called periodic breathing.
+According to the American Academy of Sleep Medicine, interruption in breathing up to 15 seconds is normal and is called periodic breathing.
 Periodic breathing is not a symptom of apnea.
 However, an increase in the time of breathing pauses is an alarming sign.

 Here are the signs of sleep apnea in babies that parents should be careful about: